KrishThakkar05/Bringit-ecommerce-MERN/README.md

 📌 Project Description – BringIt

-BringIt ek full-stack e-commerce web application hai jo Node.js, Express.js aur MongoDB par built hai.
-Project ko run karne ke liye npm start command use hoti hai, jo backend server ko start karta hai aur MongoDB database se connect karta hai.
+BringIt is a full-stack e-commerce web application built with Node.js, Express.js, and MongoDB.
+The project is run using the npm start command, which starts the backend server and connects it to the MongoDB database.

+npm install
+npm install bycrypt

 💡 Functionality:

-Product Listing: Products MongoDB se fetch hote hain aur UI me list dikhte hain.
+Product Listing: Products are fetched from MongoDB and displayed in the UI as a list.

-Search & Filter: Users product ka naam type karke relevant results dekh sakte hain (e.g., "chair" likhne par sirf chairs list hongi).
+Search & Filter: Users can type a product name to see relevant results (e.g., typing "chair" will only list chairs).

-Add to Cart: Users kisi product ko cart me add kar sakte hain, quantity update kar sakte hain ya remove kar sakte hain.
+Add to Cart: Users can add products to the cart, update quantities, or remove items.

-Checkout: Cart me selected items ke total amount ke sath checkout kar sakte hain.
+Checkout: Users can proceed to checkout with the selected items, along with the total amount.

-Order Creation: Checkout ke baad MongoDB me order save hota hai, ek unique order number generate hota hai, aur cart clear ho jata hai.
+Order Creation: After checkout, the order is saved in MongoDB, a unique order number is generated, and the cart is cleared.

 🛠 Tech Stack: